 Once they’ve mastered these recipes, you can feel more comfortable delegating some of the cooking on nights when you need “an extra pair of hands.

 Keep in mind that the list is a general overview, but every child’s capabilities will look different, assess where your child’s abilities best fit and modify as needed.
+Download this list as a printable here!

 3-5 YEAR OLDS